strimzi/strimzi.github.io/_posts/2019-10-07-strimzi-apache-kafka-and-tracing.md

 The streams application will get the messages send by the producer and send them to another topic with the text in the payload being reversed.
 And the consumer will be just receiving the reversed messages from the streams applications.

-The sampling in the example clients is configured to sample every single message, so we should not need to wait until So once the client examples get up and running, we can check their traces in the Jaeger UI.
+The sampling in the example clients is configured to sample every single message, so we should not need to wait until the _Nth_ message to get the traces.
+So once the client examples get up and running, we can check their traces in the Jaeger UI.
 In the initial query window, select the service `hello-world-producer` and click on the _Find Traces_ button.
 You should see bunch of traces including a chart with their latencies.